ErikNatanael/knyst/knyst/examples/README.md

 ### Modulation

-This example plays a tone modulated by a oscilator.
+This example plays a tone modulated by a oscillator.

 ```shell
 cargo run --example modulation